danielkkelly/iac/aws/eks/README.md

 ![Alt text](img/k8-rds.png?raw=true "K8 with RDS")

+# Prerequisites

+You must have the following installed:

+* kubctl
+* Helm

 # Setup

 1. Set the alb_target_port in variables.tf - please ensure it is set to 80 for the example below